Bighorn Canyon National Recreation Area

 Mason-Lovell Ranch: A.L.
 Mason and H.C Lovell built cattle ranch headquarters here in 1883.
 Cattle roamed the Bighorn Basin in a classic open-range operation.

 Lockhart: Caroline Lockhart, a reporter, editor, and author, began ranching at age 56.
-The well preserved buildings give a feel for ranch life; one mile roundup.
+The well-preserved buildings give a feel for ranch life; a one-mile roundup.